Efficient Approximation Algorithms for Multi-Antennae Largest Weight Data Retrieval

 \section{An Improved Approximation Algorithm for General $\delta$A$\gamma$LWDR}

 In this section, we shall show that Algorithm \ref{alg:theflows-randomized-algorithm} can be extended to approximate general $\delta$A$\gamma$LWDR within the same factor of $1-\frac{1}{e}$, without the occurrence assumption.
-The key observation is that Algorithm \ref{alg:theflows-randomized-algorithm} cannot work out a good approximation ratio for $\delta$A$\gamma$LWDR since a fractional flow can contain two edges corresponding to a same data item.
-So the idea of the extension is to construct an improved auxiliary graph in which each edge of a same flow is corresponding to distinct data items.
-Then, the algorithm is to employ the collectively flow rounding method based on the LP (\ref{eq:thedualLP}) given in this section against the improved auxiliary graph, and obtain an approximation solution with a same ratio $1-\frac{1}{e}$.
+The key observation is that Algorithm \ref{alg:theflows-randomized-algorithm} cannot produce a good approximation ratio for $\delta$A$\gamma$LWDR since a fractional flow can contain two edges corresponding to an identical data item.
+So the idea of the extension is to construct an improved auxiliary graph in which different edges of an identical flow is corresponding to distinct data items.
+Then, the algorithm is to employ the collectively flow rounding method based on LP (\ref{eq:thedualLP}) given in this section against the improved auxiliary graph, and obtain an approximation solution with the same ratio $1-\frac{1}{e}$.